Here is how insurance covers hit-and-run accidents in Miami:

 - Settling a personal injury claim

-Hit and run accidents are common in the state of Florida.
+Hit-and-run accidents are all too common in the state of Florida.
 Although many involve parking lot collisions, there is still a considerable number of accidents that end up in fatalities or serious injuries.
 In fact, there were 507,648 hit-and-runs from 2015 to 2019 that resulted in 1,037 fatalities.
-A large number of the fatalities occurring in hit and runs are pedestrians.
+A large number of the fatalities occurring in hit-and-runs are pedestrians.

 - The driver must stop